-Selamat Detang from Bali!
-Missing the sandy beach and tropical vibes?
-We have major Bali blues as well so we thought we’d bring the Bali experience to you.
-Here are some fun and creative ways to feel like a Bali babe from your own home.
+Selamat Detang!
+Missing sandy beaches and tropical vibes?
+We're struggling with major Bali blues right now too, so we thought we'd bring the Bali experience to you!
+Here are some fun and creative ways to feel like a Bali babe (or bro) from your own home.

 · 1st born – Wayan, Putu, Gede